particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 There is a limit of 8 pin interrupts on the Argon; this limitation does not exist on the P2.

+### Internal pull-up or pull-down

+Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

+- On the P2, the internal pull varies by pin and can be approximately 2.1K, 22K, or 42K.
+- On the Argon (Gen 3), the internal pull is approximately 13K.

 ### Retained memory

 Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset, is not available on the P2.
 This also prevents system usage of retained memory, including session resumption on reset.